Healthcare of Ontario Pension Plan Trust Fund Invests $703,000 in The Chemours Company (NYSE:CC)

-Healthcare of Ontario Pension Plan Trust Fund bought a new position in The Chemours Company (NYSE:CC – Get Rating) during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor bought 28,533 shares of the specialty chemicals company’s stock, valued at approximately $703,000.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new position in The Chemours Company (NYSE:CC – Get Rating) during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund acquired 28,533 shares of the specialty chemicals company’s stock, valued at approximately $703,000.

-Several other hedge funds and other institutional investors have also recently made changes to their positions in CC.
-CNB Bank purchased a new position in shares of Chemours during the second quarter valued at approximately $25,000.
-CoreCap Advisors LLC purchased a new position in shares of Chemours during the second quarter valued at approximately $64,000.
-TCI Wealth Advisors Inc. raised its holdings in shares of Chemours by 19.7% during the third quarter.
-TCI Wealth Advisors Inc. now owns 2,179 shares of the specialty chemicals company’s stock valued at $54,000 after purchasing an additional 358 shares during the last quarter.
-SeaCrest Wealth Management LLC purchased a new position in shares of Chemours during the second quarter valued at approximately $74,000.
-Finally, Private Trust Co.
-NA purchased a new position in shares of Chemours during the second quarter valued at approximately $81,000.
-Institutional investors own 71.89% of the company’s stock.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+BlackRock Inc. raised its position in shares of Chemours by 29.0% in the first quarter.
+BlackRock Inc. now owns 18,075,740 shares of the specialty chemicals company’s stock valued at $569,023,000 after purchasing an additional 4,060,250 shares during the period.
+State Street Corp grew its stake in shares of Chemours by 5.8% in the first quarter.
+State Street Corp now owns 4,618,424 shares of the specialty chemicals company’s stock valued at $145,388,000 after acquiring an additional 254,243 shares in the last quarter.
+Dimensional Fund Advisors LP grew its stake in shares of Chemours by 9.8% in the third quarter.
+Dimensional Fund Advisors LP now owns 2,228,722 shares of the specialty chemicals company’s stock valued at $54,935,000 after acquiring an additional 198,205 shares in the last quarter.
+Massachusetts Financial Services Co.
+MA grew its stake in shares of Chemours by 39.3% in the third quarter.
+Massachusetts Financial Services Co.
+MA now owns 1,605,528 shares of the specialty chemicals company’s stock valued at $39,577,000 after acquiring an additional 452,857 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. grew its stake in Chemours by 12.7% during the first quarter.
+Goldman Sachs Group Inc. now owns 1,500,461 shares of the specialty chemicals company’s stock worth $47,234,000 after buying an additional 168,809 shares in the last quarter.
+71.89% of the stock is owned by institutional investors.

-Several research firms have recently weighed in on CC.
-The Goldman Sachs Group boosted their price objective on shares of Chemours from $34.00 to $38.00 and gave the company a “neutral” rating in a report on Tuesday, February 14th.
-Barclays upped their target price on shares of Chemours from $30.00 to $34.00 in a report on Tuesday, November 1st.
-Bank of America raised shares of Chemours from a “neutral” rating to a “buy” rating and upped their target price for the company from $37.00 to $40.00 in a report on Wednesday, January 11th.
-Citigroup upped their price target on shares of Chemours from $33.00 to $35.00 and gave the stock a “neutral” rating in a research report on Monday, February 13th.
-Finally, StockNews.com lowered shares of Chemours from a “buy” rating to a “hold” rating in a research report on Monday, February 13th.
-One analyst has rated the stock with a sell rating, seven have assigned a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $36.33.
+CC has been the topic of a number of analyst reports.
+UBS Group upgraded shares of Chemours from a “neutral” rating to a “buy” rating and increased their price objective for the stock from $31.00 to $43.00 in a research note on Tuesday, January 24th.
+The Goldman Sachs Group increased their target price on shares of Chemours from $34.00 to $38.00 and gave the stock a “neutral” rating in a report on Tuesday, February 14th.
+Bank of America raised shares of Chemours from a “neutral” rating to a “buy” rating and increased their target price for the stock from $37.00 to $40.00 in a report on Wednesday, January 11th.
+Citigroup increased their target price on shares of Chemours from $33.00 to $35.00 and gave the stock a “neutral” rating in a report on Monday, February 13th.
+Finally, Barclays raised their price objective on shares of Chemours from $30.00 to $34.00 in a report on Tuesday, November 1st.
+One equities research analyst has rated the stock with a sell rating, seven have given a hold rating and three have given a buy rating to the company’s stock.
+According to MarketBeat.com, Chemours currently has a consensus rating of “Hold” and an average price target of $36.33.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 15th.
-Shareholders of record on Friday, February 24th will be given a dividend of $0.25 per share.
-The ex-dividend date is Thursday, February 23rd.
-This represents a $1.00 annualized dividend and a yield of 2.93%.
-Chemours’s dividend payout ratio (DPR) is currently 28.01%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 15th.
+Stockholders of record on Friday, February 24th will be given a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a dividend yield of 2.93%.
+The ex-dividend date of this dividend is Thursday, February 23rd.
+Chemours’s dividend payout ratio (DPR) is 28.01%.

 The Chemours Co is a holding company, which engages in the provision of performance chemicals.
 The firm delivers solutions, which include a range of industrial and chemical products for markets including coatings, plastics, refrigeration and air conditioning, transportation, semiconductor and consumer electronics, and general industrial.